andfaulkner/pad-comments-sublime/README.md

 ```
 /************************** RUN!
 IT'S A BEAR EATING A STICK OF BUTTER!! ***************************/
 ```

-*   The same results occurs if you select all text on the line.
+*   The same results occur if you select all text on the line.

-*   The action automatically strips preceding & trailing whitespace, and capitalizes all characters (these can be turned off in settings).
+The action automatically strips preceding & trailing whitespace, and capitalizes all characters (these can be turned off in settings).
 E.g.:
 ```
       Third-party components
 ```
    ...becomes:
 ```
 /************************************ THIRD-PARTY COMPONENTS *************************************/
 ```

-*   The fill character, left-edge character, and right-edge character can all be customized, and the padding width can be defined.
+The fill character, left-edge character, and right-edge character can all be customized, and the padding width can be defined.
 E.g. if your settings are:
 ```
 {
     "width": 80,